Take a hike to enjoy spectacular views at Ecola State Park. Credit: Camille Gullickson

 2. Build a sandcastle or fly a kite at Tolovana Beach State Recreation Site.

 Tolovana Beach State Recreation Site is located at the south end of Cannon Beach and boasts nice views of Haystack Rock (about a mile north) and a long sandy beach to enjoy.
-While some beaches on the Oregon coast can be windy, we’ve found this beach to be pleasant year around, and it’s a great destination for beachcombing, playing in the sand or surf, or flying your kite.
+While some beaches on the Oregon coast can be windy, we’ve found this beach to be pleasant year round, and it’s a great destination for beachcombing, playing in the sand or surf, or flying your kite.
 If the beach isn’t enough of a playground for the younger kids, the site also has a play structure located on the north side of the parking lot.

 3. Explore the caves, waterfall and stagecoach road at Hug Point State Recreation Site.